 Allow someone to be the Devil’s Advocate

 A practical way to encourage critical thinking in group decision-making is to agree to have a member actively playing the ‘devil’s advocate’.
 Having a person that argues against the consensus of the group makes it possible to identify potential flaws in the decision that was made by the group.
 Promoting healthy dissent is one of the best ways to avoid groupthink and according to this article in Psychology Today, a useful method for encouraging creative decision-making.

 Healthy dissent that leads to productive decision-making is only possible through respectful communication.
 All members of the group should learn to respectfully disagree with one another and allow room for doubts, concerns and potentially unpopular opinions to be voiced.
 Have a look here for techniques that encourage respectful communication.

 Stress is often one of the main reasons why groups (and individuals for that matter) make poor, biased decisions.
 Research shows that chronic stress is associated with negative effects of decision making, which is why it is important to put the mental health of all people involved in the running of a company at the core of the workplace.
-Leaders, managers, employees are all humans and are all prone to stress, especially given the uncertainty society is currently facing.
-Keeping all channels of communication open among team members and making it a norm to talk about being overly stressed, are just a few ways to create a healthier work environment.
-And make better decisions, of course.
+Leaders, managers and employees are all humans and are all prone to stress, especially given the uncertainty society is currently facing.
+Keeping all channels of communication open among team members and making it a norm to talk about being overly stressed, are just a few ways to create a healthier work environment; and make better decisions, of course.